Electricity you don’t use

 - Allow companies to sell negawatts to the utility during peak periods, meaning they agree to use less electricity to offset peak demand.

 Electric utility companies sometimes pay home energy users for the negawatts consumers produce.
-For example, in Ontario, Canada, if you cut your electricity usage by 10% over the previous summer, you get a check from your local utility for a share of the savings the utility realized from not having to generate the electricity or invest in new generation capacity.
+For example, in 2008 in Ontario, Canada, if you cut your electricity usage by 10% over the previous summer, you got a check from your local utility for a share of the savings the utility realized from not having to generate the electricity or invest in new generation capacity.
 As well, if you installed a regulator on your air conditioner that let the utility cycle it off and back on for short (15 minute) periods during times of peak demand, you got a discount on your power bill.

-It's helpful to think of your electricty saving actions as a way of producing negawatts.
-Every one you produce can help reduce greenhouse gas emissions, and may prevent the construction of new coal or nuclear plants.
+It’s helpful to think of your electricty saving actions as a way of producing negawatts.
+Every negawatt you “produce” by lowering your consumption can help reduce greenhouse gas emissions, and may prevent the construction of new coal, fossil gas or nuclear plants.